sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 ```
   a. did the original soul divide onto two souls?
-  b. or now the original soul operates two bodies from a heaven????
+  b. or now the "original soul" operates two bodies from a heaven??
 ```

-NO, souls don't exist!
-Use Occam's razor!
+NO, souls don't exist.

+"Occam's razor" principle - from two explanations of same incident one should prefer the explanation that have less "moving parts"/variables.

 Soul is an additional variable `c` to a function `f(a, b, c) { ...body of function... }` (`f` is name of function, `a` and `b` and `c` are arguments) that works fine without additional variable `c` (with `a` and `b` variables only) - it means the variable `c` is not used in a body of a function!